1965 Burundian coup attempt: Government response

 On 21 October, a government-sponsored conseil de guerre sentenced 34 army personnel to death.
 They were executed by firing squad later that day.
 Four days later nine gendarmes—including four officers—were executed.
 Satisfied that the armed forces had been dealt with, the government then began detaining Hutu politicians.
 On 28 October, 10 were tried before the conseil de guerre and executed.
 The International Commission of Jurists reported that 86 people were executed in improvised tribunals jointly managed by the army and the Ministry of Justice.
-Among the most prominent persons executed were Nyangoma, President of the National Assembly Emile Bucumi, Second Vice-President of the National Assembly Mirerekano, Senator Sylvestre Karibwami, former Minister of Economy Ignace Ndimanya, chef de cabinet of the Ministry of Economy Bernard Niyirikana, and PP president Pierre Burarume.
+Among the most prominent persons executed were director general Gervais Nyangoma; Emile Bucumi and Paul Mirerekano, President and Second Vice-President of the National Assembly, respectively; Senate President Sylvestre Karibwami and senator Ignace Ndimanya; Party of the People President Paul Nibirantiza; Minister of Economy and Commerce Pierre Burarame; and chef de cabinet in the Ministry of Economy Bernard Niyirikana.
 All the signatories of the September letter of protest to the Mwami were killed.
 Bamina was arrested and eventually executed in December.
 Senator Claver Nuwinkware, a former minister, was detained but eventually released several months later.
 Nyangoma was generally presumed by the government to have proposed the putsch.
 According to Lemarchand, some Hutu politicians and civil servants were probably involved in the plot, but a substantial number of those executed were innocent.
 Serukwavu asserted that no politicians were involved in his plot.
 The government repression was ultimately denounced by the International Commission of Jurists, the International Labour Organization, the International Federation of Christian Trade Unions, and the International Committee of the Red Cross.
 Some Hutu UPRONA members who escaped the purge gathered in Butare, Rwanda, and founded the Parti Démocrate Hutu, an organisation dedicated to launching a Hutu revolution in Burundi.